-Air pollution is made up of gases or particles in the air which are harmful to humans and other life.
-The health impact is bigger the higher the concentration, and the greater the exposure.
-For some pollutants, there is no safe limit and exposure to even fairly low concentrations is harmful.
+Air pollution is made up of gases or particles which are harmful to humans and other life.
+The health impact is bigger the higher the concentration and the greater the exposure.
+For some pollutants there is no safe limit and exposure to even fairly low concentrations is harmful.

 NOx is mainly emitted from road traffic, particularly diesel engines.
-When this is released into the air, it turns into NO2 through reactions with other pollutants and sunlight.
+When it’s released into the air it turns into NO2 through reactions with other pollutants and sunlight.
 NO2 is a poisonous gas and UK and EU standards exist to control concentrations.
 These limits are currently breached in Bristol.

 How different types of vehicle contribute to air pollution